dogue/jottem/README.md

 ### Future commands

-Jottem currently displays a `rebuild` command.
-The rebuild command is not yet implemented but will be used later for rebuilding the index should you decide to move your root folder or otherwise need to resync the index with the note files on disk.
+While not implemented at this time, there are plans for a backup/restore feature for the index, as well as a feature to rebuild the index from the files on disk.
+This would lose metadata such as created/modified times and tags, but would serve as a last resort for recovering from a broken state.

 ## Configuration